l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

   <details>
   <summary>Example...</summary>

-  > [ Assess: Sneaking up behind the man and knocking him out ]
+  > [ Assess: Catching a baseball ]

-  > Difficulty Rating: Medium to Hard, depending on the man's awareness.
-Very difficult without a good weapon or very skillful stealth skills.
-Easy with those in hand, but it's hard to get close enough to sneak up on someone without them noticing you first.
+  > Difficulty Rating: Easy enough for you to accomplish given your current skill level and equipment.
+However, the likelihood of success is low due to the ball's current trajectory and aerodynamic properties.
+Your best bet would be to throw it straight upwards and let gravity do the rest.
 </details>

 - **Interpreter** - Deciphers cryptic messages or vague keywords.